DoubleTake

 Sample images

-Take a look at the new sample images and download (5 MB) while you read this manual.
+Take a look at the sample images and download them (5 MB) before you read this manual.

 Start DoubleTake